tq-systems/meta-tq/meta-tq/README.md

 * AM64xx
 * AM65xx

-**Attention**:

-In meta-ti no hardknott branch exists, so we have to use the master branch.
-The last commit in the master branch that supports hardknott is commit f56051c9a8cf09f54c43b81301073eed71bbda97.

 URI: https://git.yoctoproject.org/git/meta-ti
-branch: master
+branch: kirkstone
-revision: f56051c9a8cf09f54c43b81301073eed71bbda97
+revision: HEAD
-layers: meta-ti
+layers: meta-ti-bsp

 If using meta-ti, meta-arm is also needed due to dependencies of meta-ti.